 One of the great turning points in American medicine came on July 30, 1965 when Lyndon Johnson signed the law introducing Medicare.
-Feb.
-9 of this year was likewise a red-letter day.
-That’s when Congress passed legislation with major changes to telehealth coverage as part of the federal budget deal.
-Here are some of the highlights:
+February 9, 2018 was likewise a red-letter day.
+On that day, Congress passed legislation with major changes to telehealth coverage as part of the federal budget deal.
+Some of the highlights include Congress:

 Telestroke – By expanding access to life-saving telehealth technology to 40 million previously underserved Medicare beneficiaries, the legislation creates many more opportunities for spoke hospitals and provides incentives for recruiting more stroke neurologists at hub hospitals.

 MA plans – Now there’s a strong financial and value-based incentive for MA plans to more robustly utilize telehealth services.
 The new legislation paves the way for MA plans to add telehealth benefits to their core offerings for the Medicare population.

 ACOs – The new legislation moves the market toward two-sided ACOs that offer greater savings – and offers ACOs more incentives for using telehealth across the care continuum.